JoselleAmor/E-Library/README.md

 Before the program is exited, we will unload the data  <br>
 into the file so that we can access it again later

+main.dart contains my code
+I have 2 csv files which contains book and customer data

+These are the commands in my program:

+                add book - Add book in E-Library display book - Display all books of Library display borrowed - Display all books that were Borrowed display available - Display all books that are Available add Customer - Add new Customer
+                display Cutomer - Display customer Details
+                borrow - Borrow a book
+                return - return a book
+                commands - print commands
+                book count - display all books, available and borrowed exit - exit E-Library